Pain Solutions for Pianists

 Play Piano Without Pain

-And Understand Why It Was Happening
+And Understand Why It’s Happening

 This isn’t about “relaxing more.”
 It’s about understanding how your body actually works at the piano.